astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/07_apply-platform-config.md

 To configure these settings, follow the steps below.

-> **Note:** If you're interested in upgrading Astronomer to the latest version of the platform, read [Upgrade to Astronomer Enterprise v0.23](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-to-0-23).
+> **Note:** If you're interested in upgrading Astronomer to the latest v0.16 patch version, read [Upgrade to a Patch Version of Astronomer](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-patch).
+For instructions on how to upgrade to the latest minor version of the platform, read [Upgrade to Astronomer Enterprise v0.23](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-to-0-23).

 ## Step 1: Open Your config.yaml File